Ravjot03/Machine-Learning-Models/Classification/README.md

 # 2. Classification Models:

-First part of this jupyter notebook contains KNearaest Neighbors Classifier Model with different model selectioon like train_test_split and cross validation model.
+First part of this jupyter notebook contains KNearest Neighbors Classifier Model with different model selectioon like train_test_split and cross validation model.

 Second part of this notebook contains "Fine Tuning of the Model" i.e. how to get Classification Report and Confusion Matrix.